 - 9.1 Under Gibraltar legislation, insurance creditors have a priority over other non-insurance creditors.
-The current level of insurance claims indicates that such claims will not be met in full by the estate and that there will be no prospect of any distribution from the estate to creditors other than insurance creditors. - In broad terms, insurance creditors will result from claims under a policy of 9.2 insurance which arose before 24 January 2013 or claims for return of premium in respect of unexpired periods after 24 January 2013 (when outstanding policies were disclaimed) to the end of the relevant policy term.
+The current level of insurance claims indicates that such claims will not be met in full by the estate and that there will be no prospect of any distribution from the estate to creditors other than insurance creditors. - In broad terms, insurance creditors will result from claims under a policy of insurance which arose before 9.2 24 January 2013 or claims for return of premium in respect of unexpired periods after 24 January 2013 (when outstanding policies were disclaimed) to the end of the relevant policy term.
 I and my team have constructed a policyholder database to enable me to calculate and process these return of premium claims.
 For eligible policyholders, such return of premium claims may also be eligible for compensation from the FSCS.
 I have calculated the return of premium claims on behalf of such policyholders, and relevant FSCS documentation has been included in my communications to policyholders regarding these claims.
-As at the date of this report some two thirds of return of premium claims have been processed.
+As at the date of this report almost all return of premium claims have been processed.
 There are some 4,320 policyholders with return of premium claims amounting to some £1.1 million.
-Admitted and quantified insurance claims and estimated reserves applied to notified insurance claims at 31 December 2014 amounted to approximately £32 million.
-Of this £13.2 million relates to Solicitors Professional Indemnity claims.
-In my report at 31 December 2013 I had reported that admitted and quantified insurance claims and estimated reserves applied to notified insurance claims at that date amounted to approximately £28 million.
-My claims manager and I along with my other service providers have adopted a proactive approach to best manage claims and try to prevent their escalation however the level of claims is an indication of the business written by the company and the high levels of underwriting risk it was exposed to.
+Admitted and quantified insurance claims and estimated reserves applied to notified insurance claims at 31 December 2015 amounted to approximately £33.3 million.
+Of this £17.3 million relates to Solicitors Professional Indemnity claims.
+In my report at 30 June 2015 I had reported that admitted and quantified insurance claims and estimated reserves applied to notified insurance claims at that date amounted to approximately £35.5 million.
+My claims manager and I along with my other service providers have adopted a proactive approach to best manage claims and try to prevent their escalation and this has proved successful, however the level of claims is an indication of the business written by the company and the high levels of underwriting risk it was exposed to.